pointfreeco/swift-issue-reporting/Sources/IssueReporting/Documentation.docc/IssueReporting.md

 # ``IssueReporting``

-Report issues in your application and library code as Xcode runtime warnings, test failures, breakpoints, assertions, and more.
+Report issues in your application and library code as Xcode runtime warnings, breakpoints, assertions, and more.

 ## Overview

-This library provides robust tools for reporting issues in your application with a varying degree of granularity and severity.
-In its most basic for you can use the unified [`reportIssue`](<doc:reportIssue(_:fileID:filePath:line:column:)>) function anywhere in your application to flag an issue with your code, such as a code path that you think should never be
+This library provides robust tools for reporting issues in your application with a customizable degree of granularity and severity.
+In its most basic for you use the unified [`reportIssue`](<doc:reportIssue(_:fileID:filePath:line:column:)>) function anywhere in your application to flag an issue with your code, such as a code path that you think should never be
 executed: